Fact check: The deepfakes in the disinformation war between Russia and Ukraine | DW | 18.03.2022

 The video ends with a written quote from Zelenskyy: "We will fight till the end.
 Giving us a chance to live.
 Close the sky over Ukraine, or give us air fighters.
 If we fall, you fall."

-"Close the sky" is a phrase often used by Zelenskyy when urging the European Union and NATO allies to close the airspace over Ukraine in a bid to deter Russia from launching further attacks by air.
+"Close the sky" is a phrase often used by Zelenskyy when urging the European Union and NATO allies to close airspace with a no-fly zone over Ukraine in a bid to deter Russia from launching further attacks by air.

-The video was shared by multiple Ukrainian official social media accounts, like Oleksandr Merezhko, the chair of the Ukrainian Foreign Affairs Committee with the words: "We also thought that it could never happen."
-It was also posted on the Twitter account of Ukraine's Defense Ministry on March 12 and, the night before, the video was posted by the Ukrainian Parliament and the Ministry of Culture and Information Policy.
+The video was shared by multiple Ukrainian official social media accounts, like that of Oleksandr Merezhko,the chair of the Ukrainian Foreign Affairs Committee, with the words: "We also thought that it could never happen."
+It was also posted on the Twitter account of Ukraine's Defense Ministry on March 12 and, the night before, the video was posted by the Ukrainian parliament and the Ministry of Culture and Information Policy.

-A week later, the video is still being shared on social media, especially after Zelenskyy’s virtual speech at the US Congress as well as the German Parliament.
-Always with the same message: "Close the skies"
+A week later, the video is still being shared on social media, especially after Zelenskyy’s speech at the US Congress as well as the German parliament.
+Always with the same message: "Close the skies."

-Russian media were quick to point out that the video is a clear fake — but some went further, such as in the Telegram group called for "War on Fakes," claiming that Ukrainian authorities deliberately created the fake video using computer graphics to urge Europe to close the country's airspace.
+Russian media were quick to point out that the video is a clear fake — but some went further, such as in the Telegram group called for "War on Fakes," claiming that Ukrainian authorities deliberately created the fake video using computer graphics to urge Europe to create a no-fly zone over Ukraine.

 DW was not able to independently verify Barco's account.